Top things to do in Texel island

 Just Texel Suites & Apartments

 Just Texel Suites and Apartments is designed for just one thing: ultimate relaxation.
+It’s one of the best hotels on Texel.
 Stay in suites Just Relax, Just Married or Just Watching or opt for the Just Like Heaven Apartment.
 And heavenly all accommodation surely is.
 The rooms are stylishly decorated, with fabulous beds, pretty fabrics and lush outdoor space.
 Sit down with a glass of (locally produced!) and just enjoy.

 Texel has many lovely options to stay, like cosy and traditionally styled B&B’s or even a proper boutique hotel.
 I stayed at a cottage at Landal Sluftervallei and, even though I hardly ever stay in holiday parks, I was pretty impressed.